- FANTASY FOOTBALL

 - The last two gold medalists will meet in the men's hockey final Sunday at 4am PT/7am ET when Canada takes on Sweden in the gold medal game.Sweden, the winner in '06, edged out Finland 2-1, while Carey Price's shutout got Canada past the U.S.Neither Canada or Sweden has lost a game this tournament.

 Join us for our LIVE WEB COVERAGE of the Gold Medal Game!

-Who do you want to see win the gold medal?Are you a psychic?
-That’s cheating!CanadaSwedenShare this Story×Google+posted by: salvatoreOpinion
+Who do you want to see win the gold medal?Now we’ll just have to wait and see, won’t we?CanadaSwedenShare this Story×Google+posted by: salvatoreOpinion

 - If you live in Vancouver and want to cheer on the men's hockey team as they attempt to win back-to-back Olympic gold medals at your local watering hole you'll have to find a different beverage of choice.